MakerLabsVan/ACM/README.md

 every morning at 1am that goes through each member and determines if his/her membership cycle has completed. an email notification is then sent with the member's laser cutter time for that cycle.
 A daily summary is also included in this notification.

+# Bugs
+Arduino only sends out user information and updates webpage to specific ip address.
+In this case, the mac mini at the front desk's IP address is 192.168.0.200.
+To configure which IP address the arduino talks to, modify the IP adress in /ACM/frontdesk/module.wifi.ino